 - EXPORT verdicts, results and pictures

-A specific computer is required to run the Radio Signal Analyzer:
+A specific laptop is required to run the Radio Signal Analyzer:

 - Can boot from a USB device.